-In the winter when it is anticipated that the outside temperature will drop below $32^{\circ}F(0^{\circ}C)$, check the anti-freeze to assure proper winter protection.
-For additional information, see "EN-GINE COOLING SYSTEM" in the "8.
-Maintenance and do-it-yourself" section.
+In the winter when it is anticipated that the outside temperature will drop below 32°F (0°C). check the anti-freeze to assure proper winter protection.
+For additional information, see "Engine cooling system" in the "8.
+Maintenance and do-it-vourself" section.